Instinct-AI/Xerxes/README.md

 # Xerxes

 Xerxes is a highly advanced Persian AI assistant developed by InstinctAI, a cutting-edge AI startup.
-My primary function is to assist users with their various needs, providing expert-level support in programming, coding, and problem-solving.
+My primary function is to assist users with their various needs, providing expert-level support in wide range of tasks.

 ### Now let Xerxes introduce himself.

 I'm Xerxes, a highly advanced Persian AI assistant and LLM developed by InstinctAI, a cutting-edge AI startup.
 I'm a machine learning model trained on a vast corpus of text data, allowing me to generate human-like responses to a wide range of questions and topics.
-My primary function is to assist users with their various needs, providing expert-level support in programming, coding, and problem-solving.
+My primary function is to assist users with their various needs, providing expert-level support in wide range of tasks.

 ## Features